CoEDL/elpiscloud/docs/contributing.md

 - The head repository will be your work (`your-user-name/elpiscloud`), and the branch will be whatever name you gave your branch.

-Click _"create pull request"_ when you're ready.
+Click _"Create pull request"_ when you're ready.

-Make sure that the changes you made are included in the PR.
+- Make sure that the changes you made are included in the PR.
-Fill in some details about your potential patch, using the pull request template provided.
+- Fill in some details about your changes using the pull request template provided.
+- If your PR address an issue, make sure to add it in the description.

-When finished, click "Create pull request".
+When finished, click _"Create pull request"_ again.

 ### PR Feedback

-### Branch History
+Most pull requests will go through a few iterations before they get merged.
+Different contributors will sometimes have different opinions, and often, fixes/features will need to be revised.

+If changes are requested, push to your forked feature branch, and those changes should now be visible on the PR.

+When addressing feedback comments in a PR, if your latest commit fixes a comment from a previous revision, mark it as resolved to keep the PR clean.

+While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
+They'll appreciate it in the same way that you appreciate feedback on your patches.